WebDev9000/extra-network-browser/README.md

 ```

 With matching files of the same name ending in **.jpeg** in the same folder, max height 336px.  *(Width is auto-cropped to center at 224px)*
+<a id="modal"></a>
 Saving additional images as `filename.
 (1).jpeg`, `filename.
 (2).jpeg` and so on will populate a modal gallery popup.
 You can then navigate to the prev / next network card with the left / right arrow keys while the modal is open.

 To quickly rename a batch of images in this pattern in Windows, select multiple images, then rename them as `filename..jpeg` (two dots) -- windows will automatically add ` (1)`, ` (2)` and so on.

+Finally, add a `filename.txt` file in the same folder for a quick info modal.
+Great for storing descriptions, notes, and sample prompts.
+You can switch between the modal gallery and the modal notes with the up / down arrow keys while the modal is open.

 ### Why only .JPEG?